 And are you effective when it comes to adding location or hashtag stickers to your Stories?
 This should result in increased reach and impressions.

-If your number of impressions is much higher than your reach, it means users were returning to content they’ve already seen.
+If your number of impressions is much higher than your reach, it means users were returning to the content they’ve already seen.
 This applies to Stories as well as to regular posts.

 To understand user preferences in depth, analyze each Story one by one.